Relational Dynamics with Periodic Clocks: Classical relational dynamics with periodic clocks

 \begin{Lemma} For an arbitrary system phase space function $f_S:\cp_S\rightarrow\mathbb{R}$, the relational observables $F_{f_S,T}(\tau)$ satisfy the \emph{transient invariance property} \ba \alpha_{C_H}^{s}\cdot F_{f_S,T}(\tau)=\alpha_{C_H}^{z\phi_{\rm max}-\phi_C^0}\cdot F_{f_S,T}(\tau)\,, \ea with $z\phi_{\rm max}-\phi_C^0\leq s<(z+1)\phi_{\rm max}-\phi_C^0$, for $z\in\mathbb Z$, and \ba \alpha_{C_H}^{z\phi_{\rm max}-\phi_C^0}\cdot F_{f_S,T}(\tau)=F_{f_S,T}(\tau+z\phi_{\rm max}).\q\;\, \ea \end{Lemma} \begin{proof} \proofapp \end{proof} Note that, for a non-zero initial value $\phi_C(0)=\phi_C^0$ of the angle variable, in each period $\phi_C(s)\in[0,\phi_{\rm max})$ of the evolution \eqref{solution} of the angle variable the parameter $s$ runs over the interval $[z\phi_{\rm max}-\phi_C^0,(z+1)\phi_{\rm max}-\phi_C^0)$, for each $z\in\mathbb Z$.~Thus, Eq.~\eqref{transientinv} tells us that the relational observables $F_{f_S,T}(\tau)$ are generically only constant within each clock cycle and their value jumps as the clock completes a cycle according to Eq.~\eqref{eq:jump}.~We refer to Fig.~\ref{Fig:transientplot} in Example~\ref{ex_2} below for a visualisation of the transient invariance property in a simple example.

 This has an important consequence:~since the relational observable $F_{f_S,T}(\tau)$ encodes the value of $f_S$ when $T$ reads $\tau$, it can only be constant along the \emph{entire} gauge orbit if $f_S$ takes the same value when $T$ reads $\tau$ as when it reads $\tau+z\,\phi_{\rm max}$.
-Hence, it must be periodic too. \begin{corol} The relational observable $F_{f_S,T}(\tau)$ is a \emph{transient} Dirac observable that is only invariant along the gauge orbit generated by $C_H$ \emph{per clock cycle}.~Its value will `jump' discontinuously as the clock completes a cycle, $\phi_C\to\phi_{\rm max}$.~The only relational observables that are \emph{global} Dirac observables, i.e.~invariant along the entire orbit generated by $C_H$, are those corresponding to system observables $f_S:\cp_S\rightarrow\mathbb{R}$ that are $\phi_{\rm max}$-periodic too.~Complete gauge invariance thereby enforces the clock's periodicity onto the evolving degrees of freedom. \end{corol}
+Hence, it must be periodic along the dynamical orbit too.
+In particular, we say that $f_S$ is $\theta$-periodic if $\alpha^s_{H_S}\cdot f_S = f_S$ for $s=z\theta$, $z\in\mathbb{Z}$ and $\theta\in\mathbb{R}$.
+Here, $\alpha_{H_S}^s$ denotes the dynamical flow generated by the system Hamiltonian $H_S$ on the system phase space $\mathcal{P}_S$. \begin{corol} The relational observable $F_{f_S,T}(\tau)$ is a \emph{transient} Dirac observable that is only invariant along the gauge orbit generated by $C_H$ \emph{per clock cycle}.~Its value will `jump' discontinuously as the clock completes a cycle, $\phi_C\to\phi_{\rm max}$.~The only relational observables that are \emph{global} Dirac observables, i.e.~invariant along the entire orbit generated by $C_H$, are those corresponding to system observables $f_S:\cp_S\rightarrow\mathbb{R}$ that are $\phi_{\rm max}$-periodic too.~Complete gauge invariance thereby enforces the clock's periodicity onto the evolving degrees of freedom. \end{corol}

 Infinitesimally, the transient invariance property of the lemma means that \ba \{F_{f_S,T}(\tau),C_H\}=0\nn \ea everywhere on the gauge orbit, except at the points where the clock completes a cycle; at these points this Poisson bracket is undefined.~This also follows directly from Eq.~\eqref{classcov}.~In fact, while $\dot T=1$ as clear from \eqref{globalclock}, $\{T,C_H\}=\{\phi_C,H_C\}=1$ except where a clock cycle is completed.